-Proposals which increase employment opportunities and maximise the use of existing units and land on the Industrial Estate will be encouraged.
-Proposals which result in the loss of employment opportunities will be resisted.
+Proposals that increase employment opportunities and maximise the use of existing units and land on the Industrial Estate will be encouraged.
+Proposals that result in the loss of employment opportunities on the Industrial Estate will not be supported.

 All proposals for industrial and business uses must be limited to use classes B1, B2 and B8 as defined in the Town and Country Planning (Use Classes) Order 1987 (as amended).